srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 ### Data Processing

 There are two approaches to modeling the data presented in the paper.
-I will focus on the one I find works best in practice-- the "predicting the future watch":
+I will focus on the one I find works best in practice-- the "predicting the next/future watch":

 ![future](../images/deepnets/future.png)